Home

-This detailed car review of the MK II 2005 Ford Focus 1.6 TDCI Zetec Climate diesel looks at handling, mpg, day-to-day practicality, reliability and running costs - qualities that have made the Ford Focus TDCI the UK's most popular small diesel car.
+This detailed owner's review of the MK II Ford Focus 1.6 TDCI (2005) looks at handling, mpg, day-to-day practicality, reliability and running costs - qualities that have made the Ford Focus TDCI the UK's most popular small diesel car.

 Big enough for a family of four, the second generation Focus hatchback is refined, cheap to buy, has excellent fuel economy and is rewarding to drive.

-If you're looking to buy a new or used Ford Focus diesel, our reviews and buyer's guide offer useful advice from UK Ford dealers.
+If you're looking to buy a used Ford Focus diesel, the buyer's guide below offers some useful advice from UK Ford dealers.

 |